-We will consider a business combination outside of our management's areas of expertise if a business combination candidate is presented to us and we determine that such candidate offers an attractive business combination opportunity for our company.
-Although our management will endeavor to evaluate the risks inherent in any particular business combination candidate, we cannot assure you that we will adequately ascertain or assess all of the significant risk factors.
-We also cannot assure you that an investment in our units will not ultimately prove to be less favorable to investors in the initial public offering than a direct investment, if an opportunity were available, in a business combination candidate.
-In the event we elect to pursue a business combination outside of the areas of our management's expertise, our management's expertise may not be directly applicable to its evaluation or operation, and the information contained in this Form 10-K regarding the areas of our management's expertise would not be relevant to an understanding of the business that we elect to acquire.
-As a result, our management may not be able to ascertain or assess adequately all of the relevant risk factors.
+Although our management endeavored to evaluate the risks inherent in our potential business combination candidates, we cannot assure you that we adequately ascertained or assessed all of the significant risk factors.
+We also cannot assure you that an investment in our units will not ultimately prove to be less favorable to investors in the initial public offering than a direct investment, if an opportunity were available, in SEE ID.
+To the extent the Business Combination was outside of the areas of our management's expertise, our management's expertise may not be directly applicable to its evaluation or operation of SEE ID, and the information contained in this Form 10-K regarding the areas of our management's expertise would not be relevant to an understanding of the business of SEE ID.
+As a result, our management may not have been able to ascertain or assess adequately all of the relevant risk factors.
 Accordingly, any stockholders who choose to remain stockholders following our initial business combination could suffer a reduction in the value of their shares.
 Such stockholders are unlikely to have a remedy for such reduction in value.

-Although we have identified general criteria and guidelines that we believe are important in evaluating prospective target businesses, we may enter into our initial business combination with a target that does not meet such criteria and guidelines, and as a result, the target business with which we enter into our initial business combination may not have attributes entirely consistent with our general criteria and guidelines.
+Although we have identified general criteria and guidelines that we believe were important in evaluating prospective target businesses, our initial Business Combination may not meet all such criteria and guidelines, and as a result, our initial Business Combination may not have attributes entirely consistent with our general criteria and guidelines.

-Although we have identified general criteria and guidelines for evaluating prospective /target businesses, it is possible that a target business with which we enter into our initial business combination will not have all of these positive attributes.
-If we complete our initial business combination with a target that does not meet some or all of these guidelines, such combination may not be as successful as a combination with a business that does meet all of our general criteria and guidelines.
-In addition, if we announce a prospective business combination with a target that does not meet our general criteria and guidelines, a greater number of stockholders may exercise their redemption rights, which may make it difficult for us to meet any closing condition with a target business that requires us to have a minimum net worth or a certain amount of cash.
+Although we identified general criteria and guidelines for evaluating prospective /target businesses, SEE ID may not have all of these positive attributes.
+If we complete our initial Business Combination and SEE ID does not meet some or all of these guidelines, such combination may not be as successful as a combination with a business that does meet all of our general criteria and guidelines.
+In addition, to the extent our Business Combination does not meet our general criteria and guidelines, a greater number of stockholders may exercise their redemption rights, which may make it difficult for us to meet the closing conditions of the Business Combination Agreement to have a certain amount of cash.
 In addition, if stockholder approval of the transaction is required by law, or we decide to obtain stockholder approval for business or other legal reasons, it may be more difficult for us to attain stockholder approval of our initial business combination if the target business does not meet our general criteria and guidelines.
-If we are unable to complete our initial business combination, our public stockholders may only receive their pro rata portion of the funds in the trust account that are available for distribution to public stockholders, and our warrants will expire worthless.
+If we are unable to complete our initial Business Combination, our public stockholders may only receive their pro rata portion of the funds in the trust account that are available for distribution to public stockholders, and our warrants will expire worthless.